Diann Burns: Awards

-Among Burns' many awards are nine Emmys - one national and eight regional.
+Among Burns's many awards are nine Emmys, one national and eight regional.

 Volunteer work and philanthropy

-Burns and her charitable foundation awarded record scholarships for underprivileged students to go to college.

-She is the spokesperson for Pediatric Aids Chicago.
-She also works with Girls in the Game, an organization that promotes fitness and health as a way to teach girls to persevere and gain confidence to careers.
+Burns is the spokesperson for Pediatric Aids Chicago.
+She also works with Girls in the Game.

 Burns is active with the Ronald McDonald House, the Northern Illinois Chapter of the Multiple Sclerosis Society, and The Support Group, an organization that assists high school students with school work and home life by providing tutoring and social services.

-She lends her time and talent to the benefit of numerous other causes, especially organizations that focus on children and education.

 Family

-Until recently, Burns and her now teen-aged son resided in Chicago's Lincoln Park, see: "Chicago TV Anchor Diann Burns sells her Lincoln Park Mansion for $4,525,000" - Curbed.com (paraphrased, see article).
-There are unconfirmed reports (not confirmed by Burns herself) that she may be relocating to California for a career opportunity, as published in various media outlets.
+Until recently, Burns and her now teen-aged son resided in Chicago's Lincoln Park.

 Film credits

 Burns appeared in several major motion pictures, playing herself, including:

-Richie Rich 1994, starring Macaulay Culkin.